Jetpack VideoPress won’t work if your site has Staging mode enabled.

 If you’ve embedded videos using a shortcode, you will need to enable shortcode embeds for the videos to continue to display on your site.

-What is the format of video being played?
+What is the format of the video being played?

 Jetpack converts your uploaded video file into the HLS streaming format (with fragmented MP4).
 Our MP4 files are encoded with H.264 video and AAC audio lossy compression codecs.

 What kind of video content can I upload?